cldellow/csv2parquet/README.md

   -R RENAME [RENAME ...], --rename RENAME [RENAME ...]
                         Rename a column.
-Specify the column to be renamed and its new name, eg: 0=age or person_age=age
+Specify the column to be renamed and its new name, eg: 0=age or person_age=age -t TYPE [TYPE ...], --type TYPE [TYPE ...]
+                        Parse a column as a given type.
+Specify the column and its type, eg: 0=bool? or person_age=int8.
+Parse errors are fatal unless the type is followed by a question mark.
+Valid types are string (default), bool, int8, int16, int32, int64, float32, float64, timestamp
 ```

 ## Testing